Dessia-tech/dessia_bot_template/README.md

 Before using this template, ensure you have the following installed:

 - Python: Version 3.8 or later.
-- Git: Version control system to manage your codebase.
+- Git: Version control system to manage your codebase - Optional.
 - Excel: To edit the input data file (alternatively, use LibreOffice or any spreadsheet editor compatible with .xlsx files).